Property Tax Relief for Senior Citizens and the Disabled

 Will I have to apply every year to receive the homestead exemption?

-No. However, if your circumstances change and you no longer qualify for the homestead exemption, you must notify the county auditor by the first Monday in June.
+No. However, if your circumstances change and you no longer qualify for the homestead exemption, you must notify the county auditor.

 In January each year the county auditor will mail you a copy of the continuing application form DTE 105B Continuing Homestead Exemption Application.
 Please return this form to the auditor only if you no longer own the home, no longer occupy it as your primary place of residence, an owner has died, if your disability status or income has changed.